Distribution is how sound recordings are made available to the public through various physical and digital formats, channels, and platforms.

 Physical music distribution

 This refers to the process of selling and distributing sound recordings in physical formats like vinyl records, CDs, or cassette tapes.
 Physical distribution involves manufacturing, shipping and selling these physical products to retailers.
-It’s also common for self-releasing and record labels to make physical products, such as vinyl records, and sell them directly to fans via their website or online store, also known as D2C.
+It’s also common for self-releasing In the context of music, a solo performer or group of performers who perform a musical work live or recorded. and record labels to make physical products, such as vinyl records, and sell them directly to fans via their website or online store, also known as D2C.

 Digital music distribution

 This refers to the process of delivering sound recordings digitally to platforms, including streaming services, online music stores, and social media platforms.
-Digital music distribution involves uploading files to a distributor or aggregator, which distributes the sound recordings to .
-Distributors can also collect royalties from DSPs on behalf of and pay creators directly.
+Digital music distribution involves uploading files to a distributor or aggregator, which distributes the sound recordings to Digital Service Provider: an online platform that provides streaming or download services to consumers..
+Distributors can also collect royalties from DSPs on behalf of Under copyright law, the person or company responsible for the creation of the sound recording. and pay creators directly.

 Image credit: Cottonbro Studio